amuzetnoM/research/README.md

 I'm reminded of the phantom limb phenomenon in humans—the brain maintaining representations of structures that no longer exist.
 Is the system developing its own "phantoms"?
 Representations without clear physical correlates?

-This has me thinking about dependent pairs (Sigma types) from my [type theory research](docs/research_papers/hybrid_type_theory.md).
-These allow bundling values with types that depend on those values.
-Could emergent phenomena be modeled as dependent pairs where the dependency relationship isn't explicitly programmed but arises from system dynamics?

 — Research Log, 2025-01-13

 ## Day 75: The Boundaries of Self